vtog/labGuides/source/ocp/metallb.rst

 .. tip:: To expose the VIP with a service see:
    `Quick App Deployment <./openshift-day2.html#quick-app-deployment-route>`_

-   Here you'll find how to deploy a generic httpd service and expose a LoadBalancer Service.
+   There you'll find how to deploy a generic httpd service and expose a LoadBalancer Service.

+.. important:: You need a LoadBalancer Service for this to work.

 #.
 Create the IP Address Pool